tester9071348/VxKex-Extended/README.md

 Specifically, the "VerifierDlls" value is set to point to a Ext7 DLL.
 This DLL then loads into the process.

 API extension is accomplished by editing the program's DLL import table so that instead of importing from Windows 8/8.1/10/11 DLLs, it imports Ext7 DLLs instead.
 These Ext7 DLLs contain implementations of Windows API functions which were introduced in newer versions of Windows.

+**Q: How do I compile Ext7?**

+**A:** You need to install Visual Studio 2010 first, as it is the only version that is compatible with this software.
+After this, you need to compile both the x86 and x64 binaries of the software (beginning with x86).
+MgKex requires some x86 binaries produced by compiling the software in x86 first, before it can be used in x64.

+The program "\01-Development Utilities\vautogen\vautogen.exe" will increment the version information globally by 1 each time it is executed.